egstar/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Task 3
 	- For loop to print all Alphabits from a to z comained with from A to Z

+- Task 4
+	- For loop with if statement to ignore some cases and getting other valid cases